auth0/rules/rules/thisdata-deny-anomalies.md

 categories:
 - access control
 ---
-## Login Anomaly Detection via ThisData
+## Account Takeover Prevention via ThisData

-This rule is designed to detect phished or compromised user accounts.
-Even if the primary user authentication is approved it will deny access to a user if the login appears to be highly suspicious.
+This rule is designed to detect phished or compromised user accounts and block attackers from logging in to hacked accounts.
+Even if the primary user authentication is approved (e.g. correct username and password) it will deny access if the login appears to be highly suspicious.

-It relies on the [ThisData](https://thisdata.com) anomaly detection algorithms which take into account many behavioural factors including:
+It uses [ThisData's](https://thisdata.com) anomaly detection algorithms which take into account many behavioral factors including:

 * Location & Velocity
 * Devices